fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Why do you like React and not Angular?

 > What did your coworkers teach you that made you think the way you do today?

 > Is 25 years old too late to start programming?